 Authorization to transact other, unidentified, substantive business at the meeting.

-- Mergers and acquisitions, leveraged buyouts, spinoffs, re-incorporations, tax inversions, liquidations, and asset sales with regard to the impact on existing shareholders' and community stakeholders' interests. - Proposals to amend a company's charter or by-laws.
+- Mergers and acquisitions, leveraged buyouts, spin-offs, reincorporations, tax inversions, liquidations, and asset sales with regard to the impact on existing shareowners' and community stakeholders' interests. - Proposals to amend a company's charter or by-laws.

 Director Elections